• Skip to primary navigation

 4. "They're fine 99% of the time" doesn't matter.

+This argument is a moot point for any dog trainer to here.
 Most fights don't last more than 1% of the time anyway.
-The fights that occur will become more regular and more intense the longer you put off intervention.
-(And the more that you don't let the dogs resolve the fight- which is also not recommended).
+The fights that occur will become more frequent and more intense the longer you put off intervention.

 It does not matter if the dogs can play together well or sleep next to each other.
-It's a great sign that they can still have positive interactions.
-However, we want to have the same control over the dogs whether they are cuddling on the couch, playing or when the food bowls get set down for dinner.
+It is a good sign that they can still have positive interactions.
+However, we want to have the same control over the dogs whether they are cuddling on the couch, playing, or when the food bowls get set down for dinner.

 If they seem to still be getting along well, we will definitely need to work on an integration plan and management that strengthens the relationship between you and the each individual dog.